manonfgoo/librenms/scripts/Migration/Traffic_bills.md

 --
---  There is a Primary key on bill_id and timestamp, to avoid primary key confusiosn we use the recorrd with the greatest bill_data.delta in case of conflict.
-(ON DUPLICATE KEY UPDATE ...)
+--  There is a Primary key on bill_id and timestamp, to in case of duplicate primary keys  we use the recorrd with the greatest bill_data.delta. ( see "ON DUPLICATE KEY UPDATE ...")
 --
+SELECT count(bill_id) from  observium.bill_data;
 TRUNCATE TABLE  librenms.bill_data;
 INSERT INTO librenms.bill_data
         ( bill_id, timestamp, period, delta, in_delta, out_delta )